HackYourFuture/JavaScript1/Week1/MAKEME.md

 **Exercise 4: Log the string**

 Follow the steps.
 Make sure that each step is written on the line after.
-The file should have 6 lines (excluding the 'use strict') in total.

 1. Declare a variable `myString` and assign a string to it.
 Use your full name, including spaces, as the content for the string.
 2. Write a `console.log` statement in which you explain in words _what you think_ the value of the string is.